com-lihaoyi/utest/readme.md

   `CompileError.Parse(pos: String, msgs: String*)` to represent typechecker errors or parser errors

-In general, `compileError` works similarly to `intercept`, except it does its checks (that a snippet of code fails) and errors (if it doesn't fail) at compile-time rather than run-time.
+In general, `compileError` works similarly to `assertThrows`, except it does its checks (that a snippet of code fails) and errors (if it doesn't fail) at compile-time rather than run-time.
 If the code fails as expected, the failure message is propagated to runtime in the form of a `CompileError` object.
 You can